bryanardon/SSDHW5/README.md

 # Bank App

-This is a secure banking platform following best practices from by Secure Software Development class.
+This is a secure banking platform following best practices from my Secure Software Development class.
+The currency for educational purposes will be pixar balls!

-## 🚀 How to Run the App (in Debug Mode)
+## How to Run the App

 ### 1. Set up your virtual environment